andrewtrandev/T2A1/README.md

 ## Q6.
 Discuss and analyse requirements related to information system security and how they relate to the project

+Discuss - for and against
+Analyse - break the essay topic down into fundamental parts

 ## Q7.
 Discuss common methods of protecting information and data and how you would apply them to the project

 A common method of protecting information and data would be to implement authentication, this could be done through the use of a gem such as Devise to require users to have a login and password before they could access the application.
 A benefit of authentication is this would protect personal user data and information in a quick and simple way.
 Cons of using a user login system, is that it's up to users to be vigilant with their passwords and to also generate complex and unique passwords.

-We could also implement authorisation in our code which would restrict the permissions of users.
+We could also implement authorisation as a method to protect data, this would restrict the permissions of users.
 For example we would only want users to be able to change their contact details and not someone else's.
 This also ties into the principle of giving entities the fewest privileges possible.
-For example an admin may have the power to remove a user but we would disable that function for anyone who wouldn't require it.
-This reduces our risk to vulnerabilities because if you gave that permission to users who didn't require it, they also become points of failure.
+For example an admin may have the power to remove a user but we would disable that function for anyone who wouldn't require it e.g a user or even an employee.
+This reduces our risk to vulnerabilities because if you gave that permission to users or employees who didn't require it, they also become points of failure.

 Ref